C-NERD/clinical-notes/pages/Nodular Glomerulosclerosis.md

-- Also called Kimmelstiel-Wilson syndrome
+- Also called?
+Kimmelstiel-Wilson syndrome
-- Other etiologies
+- Other etiologies of Nodular sclerosis are: #card
+	- Amyloidosis
+	- Light chain deposition
+	- Idiopathic